mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A Derive-Key-Pair function that produces an asymmetric keypair from a node secret

-Each node in a ratchet tree contains up to four values:
+Each node in a ratchet tree contains up to three values:

-* A secret octet string (optional)
-* An asymmetric private key (optional)
+* A private key (only within direct path, see below)
-* An asymmetric public key
+* A public key
 * A credential (only for leaf nodes)

-The contents of a given node are set as described below.
+The conditions under which each of these values must or must not be present are laid out in {{views}}.

 A node in the tree may also be _blank_, indicating that no value is present at that node.
 The _resolution_ of a node is an ordered list